Obituary of Kenneth James Warmoth

 He was buried on December 6, 2019 in Leavenworth, WA at the Mountain View Cemetery.
 A memorial in his honor was held on December 7, 2019 at The Church of Jesus Christ of Latter-day Saints, 13420 94th Ave E., Puyallup, Washington.

-To send flowers to the family of Kenneth Warmoth, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Kenneth Warmoth, please visit Tribute Store